 Issues with Google Hangouts are logged on your local machine.
-If you contact support, you might be asked to send these logs.Capture Hangouts plug-in logs (non-Chrome browsers)
+If you contact Google Support for help, they might ask you to do the following:

 Complete the following procedure to capture logs from the Google Hangouts plugin installed in browsers other than Chrome.

 Tip: See Capture WebRTC logs in Chrome to capture logs in a Chrome browser or on a Chromebook.

 On the affected computer, run the following commands to enable verbose logging:

 reg add "HKCU\Software\Google\Google Talk Plugin" /v loglevel /t REG_SZ /d LS_VERBOSE /f

 reg add "HKCU\Software\Google\Google Talk Plugin" /v logfile /t REG_SZ /d %USERPROFILE%\Desktop\gtp.log /f